Jonathan7200/AmalgaMix/README.md

 ﻿# AmalgaMix
 **AI-Powered Music Recommendation Web App**

 AmalgaMix is a **full-stack application** that connects to Spotify, analyzes playlists, and generates personalized recommendations.
-It combines **React, Node.js, FastAPI, and Keras** to serve an end-to-end machine learning pipeline.
+It combines **React, Node.js, FastAPI, and Keras** to serve an end-to-end machine learning pipeline!

 ---